louisryan/Twitter_Analysis/readme.md

 Twitter-Scraper
 ==============
 A python script to scrape mentions and tweets from Twitter to store in a MySQL database.
+This script is set up to run on an Amazon EC2 instance, fetching the most recent tweets on a 15 minute interval(adjustable) and storing them in a relational database.

 Setup and Installation